 — Wolf Von Eckardt

-Later in 1984, the Board of Directors refocused the organization and changed the group’s name to reflect a citywide, rather than just a downtown interest in historic preservation.
-The new name, the DC Preservation League, reflected an expanded organization and goals.
-“These initiatives,” wrote President Robert A. Peck (1983-1989) in the newsletter, “reflect a consensus of the Board of Directors that it is time for a change; that the District of Columbia needs a strong and sophisticated organization; and that the current structure of Don’t Tear It Down will not permit us to evolve into that organization.”
-At the same time the Board determined “to expand and reorganize the Board of Directors.
-We propose to reach out for a board membership encompassing community and business leaders who have demonstrated a concern for architectural quality and the well-being of the Washington community.”
+After the grand reopening of the Old Post Office in 1984, the Board of Directors changed the group’s name to reflect a broader scope.
+Rather than focusing narrowly on opposition to planned demolitions, the new name, the DC Preservation League, reflected a more multi-faceted, proactive, and comprehensive approach that enlisted the collaboration of architects, engineers, urban planners, property owners, local officials, neighborhood and historic district interests, local residents, and the development community.
+“These initiatives,” wrote President Robert A. Peck (1983-1989) in the organization’s newsletter, “reflect a consensus of the Board of Directors that it is time for a change; that the District of Columbia needs a strong and sophisticated organization; and that the current structure of Don’t Tear It Down will not permit us to evolve into that organization.”

-But the story has not always been about imposing buildings.
-Thanks to Don’t Tear It Down/DCPL’s sponsorship of historic district nominations, many small neighborhood buildings stand protected, symbols of the early development strengths that created them.
+In the meantime, DCPL’s successes continued and expanded beyond individual historic landmarks.
+Historic districts in Mount Pleasant, Sixteenth Street, Takoma, and Kalorama Triangle are among those established in the 1970s and 1980s.
+Thanks to Don’t Tear It Down/DCPL’s sponsorship of historic district nominations, many small neighborhood buildings continue to stand, symbols of the early development strengths that created them.
 In 1987, in conjunction with the Metropolitan Planning and Housing Association, DCPL initiated the Joint Project on Preserving Small Buildings Downtown.
-This led to a proposal for the creation of a Downtown Historic Preservation District.
-One important aspect of this proposal was a provision to allow for the transfer of development rights to sites outside the historic district.
-A modified version of the original proposal was passed by the Zoning Commission.
+This led to a proposal for the creation of the Downtown Historic District.
+One important aspect of this effort was the zoning commission’s adoption of a new rule to allow for the transfer of development rights to sites outside of the new historic district.